 Wrap turkey in cling wrap so it is completely covered and refrigerate 1 hour -24 hours.
 The longer the better!

 Preheat smoker to 225 and add turkey, breast side up, to the smoker.
 Insert probe and close lid.
-Allow smoker to cook to temp 325 and the turkey to an internal temp of 165 degrees.
-Once temp is reached remove from smoker, and let rest for 20 minute.
+Allow smoker temp to raise 350, but not over.
+The turkey need to come to an internal temp of 165 degrees.
+Once internal temp of 165 is reached remove from smoker, and let rest for 20 minutes.
 Carve and serve!

 I used applewood pellets for this smoked turkey, the flavor was great!

 Double the rub and injection marinade for a WHOLE turkey.
 Also plan on smoking a turkey about 30 minutes for every lb.